 The task of funding DebConf is complex.
 The sponsorship team raises the money and the attendee sponsorship committee gives grants for travel, food and accommodation sponsorship.
 The task of matching these up and handling the money was done by the treasurers.
 In the past, DebConf has typically relied on a local free software group to provide a bank account, and therefore the ability to withdraw money, pay in cash, write checks and settle invoices.
-This year we did things differently - we decided to open was thankfully also too high, so (just!) before a UK bank account in the name of DebConf 7, and to close it when done.
+This year we did things differently - we decided to open a UK bank account in the name of DebConf 7, and to close it when done.
 To do this, a limited company was set up, with members of the local team as directors.